gohugoio/hugo/docs/content/themes/creation.md

 Everything in the static directory will be copied directly into the final site when rendered.
 No structure is provided here to enable complete freedom.
-It is common to organize the static content into
+It is common to organize the static content into:

     /css
     /js